-Slic3r Print Settings - adding raft layers
+Slic3r Print Settings - adding a brim Invalid Link Slic3r Print Settings - adding raft layers

 These are the settings for the first layer.
 Try and experiment with them to improve your results or to print new materials.
 We shall do the same and publish all relevant findings.